marcusbianchi/redditcrawler/README.md

 This Reddit crawler was created using Python3 and has two options, to run as a command line:
 - First install it's dependencies:
 ```
-pip install urllib
 pip install bs4
 ```
 - The you can query it:
 ```
 python commandline.py "/r/cats;/r/worldnews"
 ```
-It only takes one argument which is the subreddits that you wanna query separated by ';' and return it's hot topics of the day (above 5000 upvotes)
+It only takes one argument which is the subreddits that you wanna query separated by ';' and return it's HOT TOPICS OF THE DAY(above 5000 upvotes)

 ## Bot Version
 - First install it's dependencies:
 ```
-pip install urllib
 pip install bs4
 pip install telepot
 ```